KlaussMC/krakendb/README.md

     krakendb.isset()

  - takes 2 arguments, item and row. returns true if item does not equal null, false if otherwise.
- - argument 2 is optional.
+ - argument 2 is optional

+__New in version 1.6.0__

+To change export location of databases:

+    krakendb.setExportLocation()

+ - takes one argument, location.
+The folder where the database files will be stored at.

 __Changes:__
 getItem